genaray/Arch/README.md

 # Arch
 A C# &amp; .NET 6.0 based Archetype Entity Component System ( ECS ).
 Each Archetype stores their entities within 16KB sized chunks perfectly fitting into L1 Caches for maximum iteration performance.
+Its incredible fast, especially for well architectured component structures.

 Since its still work in progress it is not yet finished and there still a lot of features missing.